TurkuNLP/turkunlp.github.io/finnish_nlp.md

 **Online search of the morpho-syntactic features:** Finnish Internet Parsebank corpus in <http://bionlp-www.utu.fi/dep_search/>

-**Semantic similarity of words:** An online demo which lets you query semantically similar words using a word2vec model trained on the Parsebank data, <http://bionlp-www.utu.fi/wv_demo/>
+**Semantic similarity of words:** An online demo which lets you query semantically similar words using a word2vec model trained on the Parsebank data, <http://bionlp-www.utu.fi/wv_demo/>.
+Embedding models in binary form are available [here](http://dl.turkunlp.org/finnish-embeddings/).

 **Word frequency list:** A Finnish word frequency list can be downloaded at <http://bionlp-www.utu.fi/.jmnybl/finnish_vocab.txt.gz>.
 It's calculated from the Parsebank data and sorted in descending order.
 If you use this in your research, please cite us.